-Suppose you want to bring in a slew of improvements in your life this summer on.
+Suppose you want to bring in a slew of improvements in your life this summer.
 The theory advises you to choose and focus on only a few changes at a time.
 If too many, they’ll compromise one another by each drawing off from your willpower for its own use.

 Look close.
 You’ll find ego depletion at work there.
-When your willpower draws empty during the day, your ability to feel guilt about indulging in a self-harming habit at the day’s end gets hampered.
-You are simply too fatigued to care.
+When your willpower draws empty during the day, your ability to feel guilty about indulging in a self-harming habit at the day’s end gets hampered.

 Habitual dieters are another case, who are trying to resist their food cravings all the time.
-Chronic fatigue is often the result in them .
-Ego depletion at play again.
+Chronic fatigue is often the result of them .
+Ego depletion is at play again.

 But why do we say that?

-Actually, there is no direct scale to measure the ego depletion.
+Actually, there is no direct scale to measure ego depletion.
 Every study is a measure of persistence at the second task after a demanding first task.
-Scientists call it sequential-task paradigm.
+Scientists call it a sequential-task paradigm.

 And ever since that original experiment, scientists around the world have sporadically failed to get the same results when they re-enacted the experiment in their own labs.
 Scientists call it replication failure.

-• In 2013 again, Carol Dweck, author of Mindset: The New Psychology Of Success, and her team published a study in Proceedings of the National Academy of Sciences.
+- In 2013 again, Carol Dweck, author of Mindset: The New Psychology Of Success and her team published a study in Proceedings of the National Academy of Sciences.
 They observed that only those test subjects who believed willpower was a limited resource, showed ego depletion.
-Those who didn’t see willpower as limited resource, didn’t show ego depletion.
+Those who did not see willpower as a limited resource did not show ego depletion.

-• A study published in PLOS in February 2016 found ego depletion not worthy of scientific curiosity.
+- A study published in PLOS (No Evidence of the Ego-Depletion Effect) in February 2016 found ego depletion not worthy of scientific curiosity.
 It wrote: “These findings add to a growing body of evidence suggesting ego-depletion is not a reliable phenomenon.”

-The authors published the upsetting results with these words in conclusion: “Results from the current multilab registered replication of the ego-depletion effect provide evidence that, if there is any effect, it is close to zero.”
+The authors of the 2016 study published the upsetting results with these words in conclusion: “Results from the current multi-lab registered replication of the ego-depletion effect provide evidence that, if there is any effect, it is close to zero.”

 Have you heard about the Sugar Theory of Self-control?

-A 2007 review found that blood glucose is an important energy source for willpower.
+A 2007 review (The Physiology of Willpower: Linking Blood Glucose to Self-Control) found that blood glucose is an important energy source for willpower.
 It suggested that doing things that need self-control sap large amounts of glucose from the blood.

 And when the blood glucose is low, the brain doesn’t get enough of it.
 Which, in turn, makes the brain fail on further tasks of willpower.